-There are certain laws for Oregon landlords that you must abide by when renting out your property.
+There are certain laws for Oregon landlords that you must abide by when paying rent for your property.
 Among these many rules are those that you must abide by when a tenant breaks their lease.

 As a landlord, it is important to understand them properly in order to comply with all applicable landlord-tenant laws in Oregon.
 In this article, we’ll walk you over the unjustified and justified reasons for breaking a rental agreement.
 This will help you stay well-informed on what your legal rights and responsibilities are in this regard.